IE-bank-team/ie-bank-infrastructure/modules/compute/virtual-machine-scale-set/README.md

 ### Parameter: `maxBatchInstancePercent`

-The maximum percent of total virtual machine instances that will be upgraded simultaneously by the rolling upgrade in uno batch.
+The maximum percent of total virtual machine instances that will be upgraded simultaneously by the rolling upgrade in one batch.
 As this is a maximum, unhealthy instances in previous or future batches can cause the percentage of instances in a batch to decrease to ensure higher reliability.

 - Required: No
 - Type: int